 Acrylic acid is used in many industries such as water purification, textiles, diapers, detergents, cosmetics, packaging, leather, food, oil and gas, paper, coatings, adhesives, and paints.

 - The main application of acrylic acid is in the production of acrylic esters and acrylic resins, which are used in the manufacture of adhesives and coatings.

 - It is also used in the production of petroleum chemicals, detergents, and water-absorbing acrylic polymers.

-- It is a monomer of polyacrylic acid and polymethacrylic acid.
-Another application is in polymer solvents for the production of acrylic paints and coatings.
+- This compound is a monomer of polyacrylic acid and polymethacrylic acid.
+Another application is in polymer solvents for the production of acrylic paints and coatings. like Isothiazolinone

 - Production of polyelectrolytes.

 - It is used as an antibacterial agent.

 - Production of cosmetic products such as nail polish.